Dental Programs FAQs

 There is a wide range of qualified applicants and each applicant pool varies annually.
 Each program accepts the top 20 students.
 It is strictly based on the total score earned on the candidate selection form.
 Refer to the candidate selection form to increase your chances of attaining maximum points.

 The preadmission test scores will be applied to both candidate selection forms.

-You are allowed to take the preadmission tests twice in an application cycle; June 16 – June 15 or November 1 – October 31 for dental assisting and June 1 – May 31 for dental hygiene.
+You are allowed to take the preadmission tests once in an application cycle; June 16 – June 15 or November 1 – October 31 for dental assisting and June 1 – May 31 for dental hygiene.

 It is preferable to visit multiple offices to view different job expectations.
 It is encouraged to spend time with the different team members and learn about their job responsibilities.
 If you are applying to both dental assisting and dental hygiene programs, you can use the 24 hours of observation for both program applications.
 For example: If you first try to get into the dental hygiene program and are denied, just call the Allied Health Office and let them know you would like to be considered for the dental assisting program.
 We will accept the 24 hours already completed.

 No, OTC does not show preferential selection to any specific dental offices.
 We have an outstanding relationship with the dental community.
 You will need to find an office, but many dental offices will work with our Dental Programs.
 Let them know you that you are applying at OTC and you want to learn more about dental by observing in their office.